fcosueza/freeCodeCamp-projects/README.md

-# freeCodeCamp-projects
+# freeCodeCamp Projects
-Projects related to freeCodeCamp's "Full Stack Web Developer" certification
+This repo holds all the projects related to freeCodeCamp's "Full Stack Developer" course.